nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 * c9b1299 N - Hello
 ```

-The `git rebase -i` command allows to rewrite the history of a branch from a specific starting point.
-It will prompt the list of all the commits since this starting point.
-You can perform different actions on these commits like reword a commit message, squash several commits into one, reordering and delete commits for instance.
+The `git rebase -i` command allows rewriting the history of a branch from a specific starting point.
+And, it will prompt the list of all the commits since this starting point.
+Then, you can perform different actions on these commits like reword a commit message, squash several commits into one, reorder and delete commits.
 After these modifications, lines will be executed from top to bottom.
-More information about rewriting history can be found [here](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
+You can find more information about rewriting history [here](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).

 ```bash
 $ git rebase -i HEAD~2